openshift-knative/knative-openshift-ingress/README.md

 routing layer instead of having to come in directly from Istio or some other gateway's LoadBalancer IP.

+You still need a specific Knative ClusterIngress implementation to handle creating the actual traffic splitting.
+The default Knative install uses Istio's ingressgateway for this out of the box, and that is tested to work with this.

 # Deploying to OpenShift
 ```shell
 kubectl apply --filename https://github.com/bbrowning/knative-openshift-ingress/releases/download/v0.0.1/release.yaml